AdityaTheDreamer/blog/README.md

 # AstroDreamer's Blogs
 <p>
-SpaceX new Starship is ou..
+SpaceX new Starship is out..
 It's mission is to take humans to Mars.
 </p>